pbissonho/koin.dart/docs/start/getting-started/modules-definitions.md

 * `single { }` - provide a bean definition
 * `get()` - resolve a component dependency
 * `named()` - define a qualifier with type, enum or string
-* `bind` - additional Kotlin type binding for given bean definition
+* `bind` - additional Dart type binding for given bean definition
-* `binds` - list of additional Kotlin types binding for given bean definition
+* `binds` - list of additional Dart types binding for given bean definition
 * `getProperty()` - resolve a Koin property